 At present, the adblockers deal with most annoying types of ads such as pop-ups, re-targeted ads or pre-roll video ads.

-Browsers like Chrome and Firefox have supported third party plugins on desktop for years for ad blocking but the feature was never built directly into the browser.
+Browsers like Chrome and Firefox have supported third-party plugins on the desktop for years for ad blocking but the feature was never built directly into the browser.